bbauska/LFS170x/readme.md

 	width="40%" >
 &nbsp;

-Blockchain networks can be public or private.
+Blockchain networks can be <i>public</i> or <i>private</i>.

 A public blockchain is open to anyone with an internet connection and the appropriate application.

 A private blockchain grants access and rights to its users before they can interact.

 <h3>Blockchain Features: Transparency</h3>